 Back to Top

-- Students do not have to complete all of the courses in the model plan each semester to remain on track; they simply have to meet certain minimum requirements known as critical-tracking criteria.
+- Students do not have to complete all of the courses in the recommended plan each semester to remain on track; he or she simply has to meet certain minimum requirements known as critical-tracking criteria.

-- Critical-tracking criteria usually include a minimum GPA (UF or overall, depending on the academic program), completion of certain courses toward the major (critical-tracking or preprofessional courses), and a minimum GPA in the critical-tracking courses (tracking or preprofessional GPA).
-The critical-tracking criteria for the first five terms are listed just before the model semester plan for that major.
-For many majors, critical-tracking courses are bolded in the semester plan.
+- Critical-tracking criteria usually include a minimum GPA (UF or overall, depending on the academic program), completion of certain courses toward the major (critical-tracking or preprofessional courses) and a minimum GPA in the critical-tracking courses (tracking or preprofessional GPA).
+The critical-tracking criteria for each major are listed just before the recommended semester plan for that major; for many majors, critical-tracking courses are bolded in the semester plan.
 In the degree audit, a summary of critical-tracking criteria appears near the top of the audit.
-Each major also has a tracking audit that can be accessed through ONE.UF.

 - All students admitted as freshmen are monitored in their first semester for the Semester 1 critical-tracking criteria, regardless of the number of credits they have earned through dual enrollment and credit by examination.

-- An off-track student will have a hold placed on his or her registration to require a meeting with an advisor to discuss the student's progress.
+- An off-track student will have a hold placed on his or her registration to ensure that the student meets with an advisor to discuss their progress.
 This enables the student to determine what is necessary to get back on track, or to change to a more appropriate major.

-Student progress toward tracking is assessed twice a semester.
-An analysis of whether the student will be on track at the end of the term ('predictive' analysis) occurs in the fourth week.
-If a student is predicted to be off-track at the end of the term, a hold is placed on his or her registration requiring the student meet with an advisor to make a plan to get back on track or change majors.
+If a student is predicted to be off-track at the end of the term, a hold will be placed on his or her registration that requires the student meet with an advisor to make a plan to get back on track or change majors.

 If a student is predicted to be

-on-track during the term, but ends up off-track at the end of term, she or he should meet with an advisor in their college/major before the end of
+on-track, but ended up off-track at the end of term, she or he should meet with an advisor in their college/major before the end of

 drop/add for the next term to make a plan to get on track or change majors.